a2 logo

 What happens when a factor repeats?

-Consider the example at the right.
-The polynomial is of degree two, so there will be two roots (zeros).
+The example at the right is a simple polynomial of degree two (a quadratic), so there will be two roots (zeros).
 The factor of (x + 3) is repeated twice, and can also be written as (x + 3)2.

 def The number of times a factor appears in a polynomial is referred to as its multiplicity.

-In the example at the right, the factor (x + 3) has a multiplicity of 2, since it appears twice.
-It creates a "repeated root".
+In this example, (x + 3) has a multiplicity of 2, since it appears twice.

-bullet Multiplicity EVEN: When the multiplicity (the number of times a factor repeats) is an even number, the graph will just "touch" (be tangent to) the x-axis at that point.
+bullet EVEN Multiplicity: When the multiplicity (the number of times a factor repeats) is an even number, the graph will just "touch" (be tangent to) the x-axis at that point.

 Example degree 2: